MadStu/connect-4-plus/README.md

 - __Hard Mode__

   - The game features a hard mode allowing the player to play against a harder opponent.
-  - This the player a real sense of achievement when they win.
+  - This gives the player a real sense of achievement when they win.

 ![Hard Mode](https://github.com/MadStu/connect-4/raw/main/assets/images/hard-mode.png)